-It complies with local legal provisions and com-The Group ensures that its operations related to munity rights related to using water resources.
+It complies with local legal provisions and community rights related to using water resources.

 2.2 - CONTROLLING THE POTENTIAL IMPACT OF RUBBER CULTIVATION AND PROCESSING ON BIODIVERSITY AND NATURAL ECOSYSTEMS

 SAFEGUARDING SOILS QUALITY AND PEATLANDS

 The Group is committed to best management practices to protect soils and peat, including but not limited to erosion control, drainage, soil functioning, nutrient conservation, and preventing subsidence and contamination.